Bacolod Food Trip Guide

 4. Half-moon Cakes

-Visitors will be delighted with trying Bacolod City’s half-moon cakes as dessert after a filling meal, but these delicious light pastries can also stand on their own as a snack.
+Visitors will be delighted to try Bacolod City’s half-moon cakes as dessert after a filling meal, but these delicious light pastries can also stand on their own as a snack.
 Half-moon cakes in Bacolod is a favorite among locals and visitors.

-Known for its half-moon shape, half-moon cakes are sponge cakes topped with a creamy egg custard.
+Known for its half-moon shape, it is sponge cake topped with creamy egg custard.
 Every bite brings sweet delight to the palate.

 Where to try this Bacolod delicacy?

-Many food establishments are quite famous for their Half-moon Cakes, but Pendy’s Snack Bar and Restaurant located on Lacson Street corner 25th Street always tops the list of having the best half-moon cakes in the city.
+Many food establishments are famous for their Half-moon Cakes, but Pendy’s Snack Bar and Restaurant, located on Lacson Street corner 25th Street, consistently tops the list of the city’s best half-moon cakes.

 5. Barquillos and Biscocho

-Barquillos and Biscocho are among the top pasalubong treats found in Bacolod City right along with Piaya.
-Both treats can be eaten as a dessert and as a snack while on the road.
+Barquillos and Biscocho are among the top pasalubong treats in Bacolod City, along with Piaya.
+Both treats can be eaten as a dessert and snack on the road.
 Barquillos is Spanish in origin, which Filipinos quickly adapted into its cuisine.

-It’s best described as a tasty rolled wafer that just melts in your mouth.
+It’s best described as a tasty rolled wafer that melts in your mouth.
 Biscocho, on the underhand, is entirely Filipino in its origin.
-It’s a twice-baked crunchy bread that’s usually coated with butter and sugar.
+It’s a twice-baked crunchy bread, usually coated with butter and sugar.

 Where to buy Barquillos and Biscocho?